 Even in his celebration Haywood also mused on the meaning of that freedom.

-By 1900 Juneteenth had unofficially become Texas Emancipation Day and was sponsored by black churches and civic organizations.
-Indeed, Juneteenth was so prominent that white politicians including various Texas governors addressed the largest gatherings (which sometimes included upwards of 5,000 people) in Houston and Dallas.
-Juneteenth had by this point surpassed the Fourth of July as the biggest holiday of the year for Texas African Americans.
+By 1900, Juneteenth had unofficially become Texas Emancipation Day and was sponsored by black churches and civic organizations.
+By that point it was so prominent that white politicians including various Texas governors addressed the largest gatherings (which sometimes included upwards of 5,000 people) in Houston and Dallas.
+Juneteenth had surpassed the Fourth of July as the biggest holiday of the year for Texas African Americans.

 With the migration of African Americans from Texas to the West Coast, especially during World War II, Juneteenth simultaneously declined in Texas and grew in the emerging black communities of Los Angeles, San Diego, and Oakland in California; Portland, Oregon; and Seattle, Washington.
 But by the 1970s many blacks, including those in Texas, had forgotten the holiday’s origins and its significance in African American history.

 In the 1980s a number of local community activists rediscovered Juneteenth and persuaded public officials to embrace the holiday.
 Not surprisingly, Texas in 1980 became the first state to declare Juneteenth an official state holiday.
 Other states in the West began to recognize the holiday as well.
 In 1994 the “Modern Juneteenth Movement” began when advocates from across the country gathered in New Orleans where they pledged to work for national recognition of the holiday.
 A number of holiday promotion organizations emerged after that meeting including the National Association of Juneteenth Lineage (NAJL), the National Juneteenth Celebration Organization (NJCA), and the National Juneteenth Observance Foundation (NJOF).
 In 1997 the U.S. Congress passed a resolution officially recognizing June 19 at Juneteenth Independence Day in the United States.
 Three years later the first annual Washington Juneteenth National Holiday Observance took place in the nation’s capital.
-By June 2011, 39 states and the District of Columbia had established either full or partial recognition of the holiday.
+By June 2020, 47 states and the District of Columbia had established either full or partial recognition of the holiday.
 Only Hawaii, North Dakota, and South Dakota have not.